Facebook pixel

 Fortunately, antioxidants can help the body neutralize free radicals by giving up some of their own electrons.
 This is how they act as a natural “off” switch for free radicals.
 This process is often referred to as “free radical scavenging.”

-According to a 2018 study, an extract from the fruiting body of the turkey tail mushroom was effective in scavenging free radicals and showed good antioxidant activity.
+According to a 2018 study, an extract from the fruiting body of the turkey tail mushroom was effective in scavenging free radicals and showed promising antioxidant activity.

 What Is Turkey Tail Used For?

-Traditionally, people have been using turkey tail mushrooms for centuries to boost energy and immunity, fight infections, detox the system, support stomach health, and promote overall health.
+Traditionally, people have been using turkey tail mushrooms for centuries to boost energy and immunity, fight infections, support stomach health, and promote overall health.

 Here are several of the most popular health benefits associated with turkey tail.